SinaTeimouriiii/alien-invasion/README.md

 The images used are simple placeholders.
 You can replace images/ship.bmp and images/alien.bmp with your own images if you want.
 The game automatically creates a high score that persists during the current session.
 Press Q at any time to quit cleanly.

-Credits
-Based on the Alien Invasion project from:
-Python Crash Course, 3rd Edition

-by Eric Matthes

-Published by No Starch Press

 Enjoy the game!